rishibarad/rishibarad/README.md

 - 🚀 As a summer project, I'm working on implementing a quadcopter flight controller using an Arduino Uno microcontroller
 - 🔭 I researched the effects of tDCS on aphasia recovery, and presented the results at Harvard.
 Check out a synopsis [here](https://www.iomcworld.org/proceedings/effect-of-transcranial-direct-current-stimulation-on-aphasia-recovery-49710.html)!
-- 💬 I'm currently searching for full-time opportunities as a Software Engineer
+- 💬 I'm currently open for full-time opportunities as a Software Engineer
 - 📫 How to reach me: [Email](mailto:rishib@umich.edu) or [LinkedIn](https://linkedin.com/in/rishibarad/)

 ## Fun Facts: